Composition over Inheritance [example in PHP]

 As you can see from the last UML diagram this is already an improvement and now the system is a bit more easy to manage.

-The issue that we are having right now is that the pseudocode in this implementation is using conditions rather the most favourable notion of polymorphism.
+The issue that we are having right now is that the pseudocode in this implementation is using conditions rather than the most favourable notion of polymorphism.

-The problem is that we need to add this condition inside all the methods of the abstract class (duplication again) and if we add a new Boat class in the future we still need to update the switch statements in every methods within the abstract class.
+The problem is that we need to add this condition inside all the methods of the abstract class (duplication again) and if we add a new Boat class in the future we still need to update the switch statements in every method within the abstract class.

 Notice how I am thinking forward at a possibility that could happen a year from now or couldn't happen at all.